bloominstituteoftechnology/Relational-Databases/README.md

 1. Open a terminal
 2. Install PostgreSQL: `brew install postgresql`

+    If you get install errors at this point relating to the link phase failing or missing permissions, look back in the output and see what file it failed to write.

+    For example, if it's failing to write something in `/usr/local/share/man`-something, try setting the ownership on
+    those directories to yourself.

+    Example (from the command line):

+    `$ sudo chown -R $(whoami) /usr/local/share/man`

+    Then try to install again.

 3. Start the database process
     * If you want to start it every time you log in, run: